wallarm/product-documentation/docs/4.6/attacks-vulns-list.md

 **Vulnerability/Attack**

-**CWE codes:** [CWE-200][cwe-200] (see also: [CWE-209][cwe-209], [CWE-215][cwe-215], [CWE-538][cwe-538], [CWE-541][cwe-541], [CWE-548][cwe-548])
+**CWE codes:** [CWE-200][cwe-200] (see also: [CWE-209][cwe-209], [CWE-215][cwe-215], [CWE-538][cwe-538], [CWE-541][cwe-541], [CWE-548][cwe-548], [CWE-598][cwe-598])

 **Wallarm code:** `infoleak`

 **Description:**

-The application either intentionally or unintentionally discloses sensitive information to a subject that is not authorized to access it.

-The vulnerability of this type can be detected only by the method of [passive detection](about-wallarm/detecting-vulnerabilities.md#passive-detection).
-If the response to the request discloses sensitive information, Wallarm records an incident and an active vulnerability of the **Information exposure** type.
-Some kinds of sensitive information that can be detected by Wallarm include:

-* System and environment status (for example: stack trace, warnings, fatal errors)
+This vulnerability involves the unauthorized disclosure of sensitive information by an application, potentially providing attackers with critical data for further malicious activities.

+Some types of sensitive information:

+* Private, personal information, such as emails, financial data, contact details, etc.
+* System status and environment, such as the operating system and installed packages
 * Network status and configuration
-* The application code or internal state
+* Source code or internal state
-* Metadata (for example, logging of connections or message headers)
+* Metadata, e.g. logging of connections or message headers

-**Remediation:**
+Wallarm [prevents](admin-en/configure-wallarm-mode.md#available-filtration-modes) malicious attempts to access sensitive data and identifies security vulnerabilities when your application inadvertently exposes sensitive information.

+Information exposure vulnerabilities, detected by Wallarm, can arise through server responses or the transfer of sensitive PII data in query parameters of GET requests.
+For PII exposures via query parameters, Wallarm specifically targets endpoints identified by its [API Discovery](api-discovery/overview.md) module.

+**In addition to Wallarm protection:**

-You may follow the recommendation to prohibit a web application from having the ability to display any sensitive information.
+* Prohibit web applications from having the ability to display any sensitive information.
+* Preferably use the POST HTTP method instead of GET for transmitting sensitive data, such as in registration and login forms.

 ### Vulnerable Component